jimcurtis/openwhisk-katacoda-scenarios/1-setup/99-outro.md

 * Deploy the function to Apache OpenWhisk
 * Invoke the function and see the results

+Please take sometime to play with other related scenarios that are available to get yourself familiarized with various serverless concepts on Apache OpenWhisk.
+Good Luck!

 ## Additional Resources

 * [OpenShift](https://www.openshift.com/)